BlackIkeEagle/docker-compose-elasticsearch/README.md

 ============================

 Sample docker-compose to use in your projects that use elasticsearch.

-We are using elasticsearch with cors enabled so we can use the head plugin
+We are using blacktop/elasticsearch together with elastichq/elasticsearch-hq as gui.

 License
 -------